techonomydev/wagtail-email-subscription/README.md

 ## Configuration
 - Login your wagtail admin and go to the site settings
-- Add your API url and key to the `Active Campaign Settings` tab, make sure to enable the settings
+- Add your API url and key to the `Email Subscription Settings` tab, make sure to enable the settings
 - Create a new page which has the forms implemented  (`contrib.formpage` includes a ready to use `Form Page`)
 - Add at least an email field and choose the correct mapping (also `email`)
 - Go to the page settings tab and select a list where the contacts should go, make sure to enable the settings